ullix/ESP32-Flash-Crash/README.md

 **How to run this code:**

 Download zip-file for your IDE, PlatformIO or Arduino (test on Ar2.0Beta7), unzip, and open.
-The code is identical for both IDE, only the file naming is different.
+The code is identical for both IDEs, only the file naming is different.

 In file `FlashCrash.h` enter you proper WiFi credentials (line 14ff).
 Upload and run.